140 Commonwealth Avenue Chestnut Hill, MA 02467-3810

 Explores the role that food and cuisine play in the construction of identity on both the regional and national levels in Brazil through key case examples.

-Examines the complexity of black women's legacies using food as a form of cultural work.
-While acknowledging the negative interpretations of black culture associated with chicken imagery, focuses on the ways black women have forged their own self-definitions and relationships to the "gospel bird."
+Chicken--both the bird and the food--has played multiple roles in the lives of African American women from the slavery era to the present.
+It has provided food and a source of income for their families, shaped a distinctive culture, and helped women define and exert themselves in racist and hostile environments.
+Psyche A. Williams-Forson examines the complexity of black women's legacies using food as a form of cultural work.
+While acknowledging the negative interpretations of black culture associated with chicken imagery, Williams-Forson focuses her analysis on the ways black women have forged their own self-definitions and relationships to the "gospel bird.

 Call Number: HD6072.2.U52 S574 2010